SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: DeepCommit Pipeline Implementation Details

-\paragraph{Motivation for Testbed Reconstruction.} The original repository's commit history reflects the actual chronological order of development, not the logical dependencies between functional modules.
-For example, a developer may implement feature A before feature B, even though B logically depends on A. Using the original history directly would cause milestone code states to be inconsistent with the DAG's dependency structure.
+\paragraph{Motivation for Testbed Reconstruction.} The original repository's commit history reflects the actual chronological order of development, not necessarily the logical dependencies between functional modules.
+For example, a change for dependent feature B may be committed before the prerequisite change for feature A is merged, even though B logically depends on A. Using the original history directly would cause milestone code states to be inconsistent with the DAG's dependency structure.
 Therefore, we re-cherry-pick commits according to the DAG's topological order, generating a new history organized by functional logic.

 \paragraph{Flaky Test Filtering.} Flaky tests produce inconsistent results on the same code, severely affecting evaluation reliability.
-We identify such tests by running the test suite multiple times (typically 3--5 runs).
+We identify such tests by running the test suite three times.
 If a test produces different results across runs (e.g., sometimes passing, sometimes failing), it is marked as flaky and excluded.
 Common causes of flakiness include: dependencies on external services, time-sensitive assertions, race conditions in concurrent code, and random data generation.

-\section{Testbed Validation}
+\subsection{Testbed Validation}

 To ensure the reliability and reproducibility of our evaluation, we rigorously validate each milestone testbed across three core dimensions: milestone graph validity, runtime executability, and evaluation reliability.